-AP CSP Exam 2022 Study Guide with Practice Test [UPDATED]: College Board’s Advanced Placement® Program (AP®) Computer Science Principles (CSP) exam is designed to help students prepare for exam topics, regardless of what computer language or method they were taught.
+AP CSP Practice Test 2023 Study Guide [UPDATED]: College Board’s Advanced Placement® Program (AP®) Computer Science Principles (CSP) exam is designed to help students prepare for exam topics, regardless of what computer language or method they were taught.

 The AP Computer Science Principles exam is a two-hour multiple-choice exam with 74 questions covering seven Big Ideas accompanied by two performance tasks containing five submissions (3 for the Create task and 2 for the Explore task).
 The College Board recommends you submit your performance tasks on April 15, with a due date of approximately April 30.